jonrysimbolon/jonrysimbolon/README.md

 # Biography
 Hello, my name is Jonry Simbolon.
 i live on medan, indonesia.
-i'm an android developer and also learn another things outside it but still on tech path.
+i'm an android developer for freelance and fullstact developer for real work and also learn another things outside it but still on tech path.

 # About this github page
 [Link Porto](https://www.hahaha.com)